 - red pepper strips

-We prepare the Tandoori Mayonnaise, mixing the mayonnaise with the pasta.
+Prepare the Tandoori Mayonnaise, mixing the mayonnaise with the pasta.
 We reserve cold.

-Let's go with the burger:
+Let's go with the hamburger:

 1. We start by chopping the meat with our manual meat grinder , if the butcher has not chopped it for us.